cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 ## Conclusion

-We write notebboks for our stakeholders, not for ourselves.
+We write notebooks for our stakeholders, not for ourselves.

 To write good notebooks, we need to:

-- Organize them logically, so the stakeholders can follow the analysis.
+- Organize them logically so that the stakeholders can follow the analysis.
-- Spell out important assumptions and decisions, so the stakeholders can validate them (or change them).
+- Spell out critical assumptions and decisions so stakeholders can validate them (or change them).
-- Make the code easy to understand, easy to change (flexible), and hard to break (resilient), so we can modify it with confidence as we review the results with the stakeholders.
+- Make the code easy to understand, easy to change (flexible), and hard to break (resilient), so we can modify it confidently as we review the results with the stakeholders.

 ## Running the examples